-IPython and most dependencies can be installed via easy_install, provided by the setuptools package, or pip.
-In many scenarios, this is the most simplest method of installing Python packages.
-More information about setuptools can be found on its PyPI page.
+IPython and most dependencies can be installed via pip.
+In many scenarios, this is the simplest method of installing Python packages.
+More information about pip can be found on its PyPI page.

 Note: On Windows, IPython requires setuptools.
 We hope to change this in the future, but for now on Windows, you must install setuptools to use IPython.